Linuxbrew/brew/share/doc/homebrew/Maintainer-Guidelines.md

 ## Quick Checklist

 This is all that really matters:
-- Ensure the name is correct.
-This cannot be changed later, so it must be right the first time!
+- Ensure the name seems reasonable.
-- Add aliases
+- Add aliases.
-- Ensure it is not a dupe of anything that comes with OS X
+- Ensure it is not an unreasonable dupe of anything that comes with OS X.
 - Ensure it is not a library that can be installed with [gem](https://en.wikipedia.org/wiki/RubyGems), [cpan](https://en.wikipedia.org/wiki/Cpan) or [pip](https://pip.pypa.io/en/stable/).
 - Ensure that any dependencies are accurate and minimal.
 We don't need to support every possible optional feature for the software.
+- Use the GitHub squash & merge workflow where bottles aren't required.
-- Use `brew pull` when possible to add messages to auto-close pull requests (which may take ~5m, be patient) and pull bottles built by BrewTestBot.
+- Use `brew pull` otherwise, which adds messages to auto-close pull requests and pull bottles built by BrewTestBot.
 - Thank people for contributing.

 Checking dependencies is important, because they will probably stick around